 Mothers who are pregnant or nursing, or have difficulty fasting while tending to their young children, should consult with a Rov.
 [One shouldn't be unduly strict in this regard, so as not to harm the wellbeing of mother and baby.]

-The ill or elderly should consult a Rav.
+One who is ill or elderly should consult with a Rav.